What’s a Voice bot?

 Background noise

 It’s important to note that when you allow consumer interruptions, background noise (roadway noise, music playing in the background, etc.) doesn’t interrupt the conversation.
 The system automatically disregards such noises.
-However, voices in the background or echoes of voices (which can occur if you have multiple speaker devices near your phone), might interrupt the conversation.
+However, voices in the background or echoes of voices (which can occur if you have multiple speaker devices near your phone) might interrupt the conversation.

 Preventing consumer interruptions

-The consumer is always free to interrupt a question.
-However, in statement interactions, you can enable or disable this ability using the Allow consumer interruptions setting.
+In both statements and questions, you can enable or disable this ability using the Allow consumer interruptions setting.

 Context switching